UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Method

 \subsection{VisioPhonetic Adapter}

-The \textbf{V}isio\textbf{P}honetic \textbf{A}dapter (VPA) acts as a critical translator between the learned pose-aware visual processor in CSR and the diffusion-based speech generator in CSV2S, addressing the representation gap caused by their heterogeneous architectures.
-As illustrated in Figure \ref{fig:VPA}, this lightweight module employs a sequential architecture to progressively refine visual-semantic representations into diffusion-compatible conditioning signal:
+While the CSR-derived embeddings capture rich visual-linguistic semantics, they remain mismatched in format and granularity for direct use in diffusion-based speech generation.
+To bridge this modality gap, we propose the \textbf{V}isio\textbf{P}honetic \textbf{A}dapter (VPA), which transforms semantically aligned visual features into a phonetic-aware conditioning signal suitable for the LDM.
+As illustrated in Figure \ref{fig:VPA}, this lightweight module employs a sequential architecture to progressively refine visual-semantic representations into a diffusion-compatible conditioning signal: